sohailchd/RobotAndLocust/testcases.md

     Step 1.
 User goes to homepage https://www.football-data.org/
     Step 2.
 User signin (https://www.football-data.org/client/login) using email and auth-token
     Step 3.
 User visits the api documentation at https://www.football-data.org/documentation/api
+    .

-Since Locust uses gevents (coroutine based lib for N/W), we can scale the user to large numbers compared to threads on a single machine.
+    Since Locust uses gevents (coroutine based lib for N/W), we can scale the user to large
+    numbers compared to threads on a single machine.
     We can even setup distributed clients for simulating the load.

+    - No. of requests taking more than 3 sec = 316 (locust_log.log)

 b) Did the load test have an impact on web application response time?